Should You Invest in Plains All American Pipeline L.P. (PAA) Now?

 Plains All American Pipeline L.P.
-(NASDAQ: PAA) has a higher price-to-earnings ratio of 9.82x compared to its average ratio,, and the 36-month beta value for PAA is at 1.68.
+(NASDAQ: PAA) has a higher price-to-earnings ratio of 10.07x compared to its average ratio, and the 36-month beta value for PAA is at 1.68.
+Analysts have varying views on the stock, with 14 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”

 Sponsored